kentlouisetonino/calculator/README.md

 ## Description
-> A Client-Side Application that will allow you to do arithmetic operations.
+> A Client-Side application that will allow you to do arithmetic operations.

 > **Link** : [Web Application](https://calculator.kentlouisetonino.vercel.app/)